gjpelletier/delta_method/README.md

 https://github.com/gjpelletier/delta_method/blob/main/delta_method_example.m

+# Examples for Python and Jupyter Notebook

-# Example 1: Using delta_method and parametric_bootstrap
+### Example 1: Using delta_method and parametric_bootstrap

 An example showing how to use the new delta_method and parametric_bootstrap functions is provided in this Jupyter Notebook:

 https://github.com/gjpelletier/delta_method/blob/main/delta_method_example.ipynb

-# Example 2: Using kdeplot with delta_method to overlay nonlinear regression prediction intervals
+### Example 2: Using kdeplot with delta_method to overlay nonlinear regression prediction intervals

 ```
 import pandas as pd